y-ilin/README-Generator/README.md

 ## Installation

 Clone or download the package and open terminal in the package directory.
-Then run the following command to install all the dependencies in the local node_modules folder:
+Then run the following command to install all the dependencies into the local node_modules folder:

 ```
 npm i